GravityPDF/gravity-pdf/README.txt

 = 5.0.1 =
 * Bug: Ensure the mPDF temporary directory is set to the PDF Working Directory `tmp` folder [GH#817]
+* Bug: Refine the Background Processing description and tooltip text [GH#818]

 = 5.0.0 =
 * Breaking Change: Bump minimum version of Gravity Forms from 1.9 to 2.3.1+